HbHbNr/a-star/README.md

 # a-star
-Python implementation of the A* search algorithm for graphs with examples
+Implementation of the A* search algorithm for graphs with examples, written in pure Python